 It’s important to be strategic and attentive when creating a hobbies and interests section.
 Items you list will be interpreted in various ways depending on the audience, so you should include hobbies and interests that reflect positively on you and reveal in-demand skills and qualities.
 Reviewing the job description can help you identify which hobbies and interests are most relevant to the position.

-Examples of hobbies
+Examples of hobbies and interests

 Some hobbies to list on a resume include:

 - Artistic activities such as painting or graphic design